Weather Updates

 Matters referred to Disciplinary Committee.
 What happens next?

-(Note: FAQ’s Hearings can also be viewed on the Dogs Victoria website)
+(Note: FAQ’s Hearings can also be viewed here)

 • A letter is issued to both Complainant and Respondent outlining the breaches as determined by Investigations (inclusive of additional evidence where relevant);